Counseling

 This is the recommended first stop for all counseling research.
 Use the left side bar to navigate through helpful tips and the best resources available through the SMC Library, as recommended by your librarian.

-• Gain familiarity with a topic
+• Develop familiarity with a topic

-• Identify different perspectives on a topic
+• Identify different perspectives and relevant theories

 • Identify specialized terms or jargon that can be used for searches later